 - 14. (1) All applications for a full revocation will result in some level of review of the issuer's continuous disclosure record for compliance. - (2) An issuer requesting a full revocation order should submit an application, with the application fees, to the CSA regulator in all jurisdictions where the issuer's securities are cease-traded.
-The application should include all of the following information: - (a) the jurisdictions where the issuer's securities are cease-traded; - (b) details of any revocation applications currently in progress in the other jurisdictions; - (c) copies of any draft material change report or news release as discussed in section 10; - (d) confirmation that all continuous disclosure documents have been filed with the relevant CSA regulator or a description of the documents that will be filed; - (e) confirmation that the issuer's SEDAR and SEDI profiles are up-to-date; - (f) a draft revocation order; - (g) a completed personal information form and authorization in the form set out in Appendix A of National Instrument 41-101 General Prospectus Requirements or Form 51-105F3A, for issuers subject to Multilateral Instrument 51-105 Issuers Quoted in the U.S. Over-the-Counter Markets, for each current and incoming director, executive officer and promoter of the issuer; - (h) if the issuer has been subject to another CTO within the 12-month period before the date of the current CTO, the issuer should provide a detailed explanation of the reasons for the multiple defaults. - (3) With respect to paragraph 14(2)(g), if the promoter is not an individual, the issuer should provide the information for each director and executive officer of the promoter.
-If the issuer is an investment fund, the issuer should also provide the information for each director and executive officer of the manager of the investment fund.
+The application should include all of the following information: - (a) the jurisdictions where the issuer's securities are cease-traded;

+- (b) details of any revocation applications currently in progress in the other jurisdictions; - (c) a copy of any draft material change report or news release as discussed in section 10; - (d) confirmation that all continuous disclosure documents have been filed with the relevant CSA regulator or a description of the documents that will be filed; - (e) confirmation that the issuer has the necessary financial resources to pay all outstanding fees, referred to in section 8, or has paid these fees to each relevant CSA regulator; - (f) confirmation that the issuer's SEDAR and SEDI profiles are up-to-date; - (g) a draft revocation order; - (h) a completed personal information form and authorization in the form set out in Appendix A of National Instrument 41-101 General Prospectus Requirements for each current and incoming director, executive officer and promoter of the issuer; - (i) if the issuer has been subject to another CTO within the 12-month period before the date of the current CTO, the issuer should provide a detailed explanation of the reasons for the multiple defaults. - (3) With respect to paragraph 14(2)(h), if the promoter is not an individual, the issuer should provide a completed personal information form and authorization for each director and executive officer of the promoter.
+If the issuer is an investment fund, the issuer should also provide a completed personal information form and authorization for each director and executive officer of the manager of the investment fund.